cxhuawei/marker/doc/specs/init.rst

 The Main Classes of Marker
 ==========================

-BaseMarker is marker's core class. all kinds of marker should implement BaseMarker.
+BaseMarker is marker's core class.
+All kinds of marker should implement BaseMarker.
 The BaseMarker have two executing functions: mark(), mark_fork().
-The subclass should be override the executin function(the concurrent command should override mark_fork function, the others commands should override mark function).
+The subclass should override the executing function(the concurrent command should override mark_fork function, the others commands should override mark function).